mayhewsw/bibtex-js/README.md

 ## Credits
 (c) 2010 Henrik Muehe.
 MIT License

-Earlier port  by Mikola Lysenko
-Latest version by Stephen Mayhew
+Exported to Github and updated by Stephen Mayhew